Estimates of Potential functions of random walks on $Z$ with zero mean and infinite variance and their applications: Introduction and Statements of Results

+\end{theorem} \v2 When $F$ is transient and satisfies (\ref{PRS}), an asymptotic result analogous to the above for the Green function of the r.w. is given in \cite[Theorem; Remark 7]{Urenw} and Theorem \ref{thm7} is the counterpart to it for the recurrent walk.

-Theorems \ref{th:1}, \ref{th:1_2} and \ref{th:2} are applied to the asymptotic estimate of the upwards overshoot distribution of the walk over a high level, $R$ say, as well as of the probability of its escaping the origin and going beyond the level $R$ or $\pm R$.
-The overshoot distribution is related to the relative stability of the ladder height variable which has been studied in \cite{R}, \cite{GOT}, \cite{DM} etc. when $X$ is in the domain of attraction of a stable law, whereas the escape probability of this kind seems to have rarely been investigated.
-It seems hard to have a definite result in general for these subject.
-Under the condition $m_+/m\to 0$, however, the theorems mentioned above are effectively used to yield natural results.
-We shall obtain a sufficient condition for the relative stability of the ladder height (Proposition \ref{prop5.1}) and the asymptotic forms of the escape probabilities (Proposition \ref{prop5.4} (one-sided) and Propositions \ref{prop5.5} and \ref{prop5.6} (two-sided)).
+We apply Theorems \ref{th:1}, \ref{th:1_2} and \ref{Thm6} to obtain some asymptotic estimates of the upwards overshoot distribution of the r.w. over a high level, $R$ say.
+We also make the application to estimate the probability of escaping the origin, i.e., the one that the r.w. $S$ goes beyond the level $R>1$ or both $R$ and $-R$ without hitting zero.
+Many works study the overshoot or the matters related to it \cite{R}, \cite{GOT}, \cite{DM}, \cite{K2}, etc. for $X$ belonging to the domain of attraction of a stable law, while the escape probabilities---which appear in the limit theorem for the sojourn time distribution (see (\ref{KL1}))---have rarely been investigated.
+In any way, it seems hard to obtain a sharp estimate of these things in a general setting.
+Under the condition $m_+/m\to 0$, however, the theorems above are effectively used to yield natural results.
+The overshoot distribution is related to the relative stability of the ladder height variable.
+We shall obtain a sufficient condition for the relative stability of the ladder height (Proposition \ref{Prop40}) and the asymptotic estimates of the escape probabilities as mentioned above (Proposition \ref{Prop52} (one-sided) and Propositions \ref{Prop55} and \ref{Prop58} (two-sided)).
 As a byproduct of these results we deduce under $m_+/m\to0$ the asymptotic monotonicity of $a(x)$, $x>0$ by showing that